KrisLuik/Book-Club/README.md

 # Book Club  :books:
-:dart: The book club web application will follow the MVC framework.
+:dart: The book club web application will follow the ASP.NET Core Web Api framework.
 I am going to be using C#, SQL, JavaScript, CSS, HTML, and React.

 :bar_chart: The application is going to display the books in a table based on their average rating.